swnolan/metahuman_facial_transfer/README.md

 The code will copy these attribute keys from the referenced transform node over to the Metahuman Face board controls.
 The referenced file is then removed once completed.

+### Requires PyMEL to be included as one of your Maya installed components

 ### Newly updated to Support Unreal 4.27-5.2 & Maya 2020-2023

 ![Screenshot](./images/mh_to_maya.png)